dbsafe/specflow-helpers/README.md

 | 3          | name-3 | [NULL]      |
 ```

-Supported `When` step for testing WebApi services only
+Supported `When` steps for testing WebApi services only
 ------------------------------------------------------

 **Sending a request to a WebApi**